Improving Korean-English Cross-Lingual Retrieval: A Data-Centric Study of Language Composition and Model Merging: Experiments and Analysis

-Our preceding experiments reveal that optimizing for CLIR performance can lead to a degradation in Mono-Lingual IR capabilities, creating a performance trade-off.
-To proactively address this issue, we incorporate a model merging strategy.
-Specifically, we investigate whether simple Weight-Averaged Model Merging~\citep{matena2022merging}, inspired by techniques like Model Soup~\citep{wortsman2022model} used for resolving task-specific conflicts~\citep{lee2025gemini}, can mitigate such trade-offs.

-\paragraph{Merging Effects on Mono-Lingual IR} Table~\ref{tab:main2} compares the IR performance of the base models, models fine-tuned on $\mathcal{D}(koenen)$ and $\mathcal{D}(enkoko)$ (strong CLIR performers), and the merged models.
-Crucially, the merged models consistently improve Mono-Lingual IR performance across both tasks compared to the individually fine-tuned CLIR-optimized models.
-For example, merging the mE5-large model trained on $\mathcal{D}(koenen)$ with its best mono-lingual counterpart (the base model) increases Mono-Lingual IR score by approximately 1 point on both tasks, in some cases even surpassing the original base model's performance. \paragraph{Merging Effects on CLIR} Encouragingly, model merging does not lead to a significant decline in CLIR performance.
-For mE5-base and mgte-base, the merged models maintain CLIR performance comparable to the individually fine-tuned models.
+\paragraph{Merging Effects on Mono-IR} Table~\ref{tab:main2} compares the IR performance of the base models, models fine-tuned on $\mathcal{D}(koenen)$ and $\mathcal{D}(enkoko)$ (strong CLIR performers), and the merged models.
+Crucially, the merged models consistently improve Mono-IR performance across both tasks compared to the individually fine-tuned CLIR-optimized models.
+For example, merging the mE5-large model trained on $\mathcal{D}(koenen)$ with the base model increases Mono-IR score by approximately 1 point on both tasks, in some cases even surpassing the original base model's performance. \paragraph{Merging Effects on CLIR} Encouragingly, model merging does not lead to a substantial decline in CLIR performance.
+For mE5-base, the merged models maintain CLIR performance comparable to the individually fine-tuned models.
 Moreover, bge-m3 and mE5-large even show slight CLIR improvements after merging.

-These findings indicate that model merging is a highly effective strategy for mitigating the trade-off where CLIR gains result in Mono-Lingual IR losses.
+These findings indicate that weight-averaged model merging with the base model provides a simple and practical way to mitigate the trade-off between CLIR gains and Mono-IR degradation.
 Moreover, our results provide empirical evidence that model merging can, in some instances, further enhance CLIR performance beyond what is achieved by individually trained specialist models.